-RETURNS: If you wish to return all or part of an order for any reason, please call or write first.
+RETURNS.
+If you wish to return all or part of an order for any reason, please call or write first.
 If we are in error, correction will be made promptly, without charge.
 If the error is not ours, adjustment will be made at our discretion.
-We will send you a return authorization labet.
+We will send you a return autherization label.
 A restocking fee of 20% will be charged on returns.
 Merchandise considered not fit for resale will be returned without credit or refund.
 A \$2 fee will be charged on exchanges.
 All returns must be made within 30 days of invoice date.
 Books, software, CDs, and recordings are not eligible for return or refund.

-WARRANTY: We warrant that all items sold conform to the quality and specifications whatever for further use by the customer.
+Y. We warrant that all items sold conform to the quality and specifications set forth.
+We make no representations.
+We accept no responsibility whatever for further use by the customer.
 We accept no monetary liability in excess of the original cost or replacement of the material if originally defective or damaged in transit.